Inferred-variance uncertainty relations in the presence of quantum entanglement: Inferred uncertainty relations bounded by entanglement for two qubits and the Pauli observables

-From here we can verify that the we get a non-trivial lower bound for Werner state for a set of entangled states, for the observable $\sigma_x$ and $\sigma_y$.
-To find the set of entangled states, we note that a value of $G(\rho_{AB})\geq 1$, guarantees that the state is entangled and if lower bound is greater than zero, we get a non trivial bound.
-Using these two conditions we get that for the entangled states $\frac{1}{\sqrt{3}}\geq p\geq\frac{1}{\sqrt{6}}$, we get non-zero lower bound for the entangled states given by the condition $6p^2\geq 1$.
+From here it is easy to verify that we can obtain a non-trivial lower bound for a range of $p$.
+To find the range, we note that the Werner state is entangled when $p> 1/3$ and the lower bound is greater than zero for $p<\frac{1}{\sqrt{3}}$.
+Using these two conditions we find $\frac{1}{\sqrt{3}}> p>\frac{1}{3}$, where a non-trivial lower bound is obtained.

-In this paragraph, we consider an example of two four dimensional system to check whether the Eq. (\ref{correlator}) gives a non-trivial bound for any dimension.
-We consider the following isotropic state